 Here's some endangered species that you should get excited about seeing on safari in Namibia!

-Sadly in Namibia alone there are approximately 145 species of animals and plants listed as Vulnerable, Endangered or Critically Endangered and even 1 species of marine life that has already gone extinct.
-While there are many factors affecting the many species that need our help, by far one of the biggest factors in Africa is loss of habitat and habitat fragmentation as human populations spread, taking wild spaces and converting them into agricultural lands.
+Sadly, in Namibia alone, approximately 145 species of animals and plants are listed as Vulnerable, Endangered, or Critically Endangered, and even one species of marine life has already gone extinct.
+While many factors affect the many species that need our help, one of Africa’s most significant factors is habitat loss and habitat fragmentation as human populations spread, taking wild spaces and converting them into agricultural lands.

-Here are just a few of Namibia’s wildlife species that are in trouble, and that any sighting of these animals on a safari in Namibia is certainly a special experience.
+Here are just a few of Namibia’s wildlife species that are in trouble, and sighting these animals on a safari in Namibia is undoubtedly a memorable experience.

 Black Rhino